pgpkg/pgpkg/docs/pages/manual.md

 ## Transactions

-pgpkg always executes within a single database transaction, regardless of the number of migration scripts which need to be run.
+pgpkg always executes within a single database transaction, regardless of the number of scripts or tests which need to be run.

 A migration only succeeds if: